-How does Nexium work?
+How does it work?
 What are its effects?

-Esomeprazole belongs to the family of medications called proton pump inhibitors (PPIs).
-In adults and children, it is used to treat conditions such as reflux esophagitis (tissue damage caused by reflux of gastric contents into the esophagus) and symptoms of gastro esophageal reflux, or GERD. , people with reflux esophagitis or non-erosive reflux, or RNE (heartburn and regurgitation not associated with tissue damage).
+Esomeprazole is a member of the proton pump inhibitor (PPI) class of medications.
+In adults and children, it is used to treat conditions such as reflux esophagitis (tissue damage caused by reflux of gastric contents into the esophagus) and symptoms of gastro esophageal reflux, or GERD., people with reflux esophagitis or non-erosive reflux, or RNE (heartburn and regurgitation not associated with tissue damage).
 In combination with other drugs, esomeprazole is used to treat duodenal ulcers caused by the presence of Helicobacter pylori bacteria.

 Esomeprazole may be used to treat or reduce the risk of gastric ulcers caused by drugs called NSAIDs (eg ibuprofen, naproxen, ketorolac) that irritate the stomach.
 It is also used to treat a condition associated with overproduction of stomach acid, including Zollinger-Ellison syndrome.

 Esomeprazole works by reducing the amount of acid produced by the stomach.